Sthal: Critical response

 Upon its release, Sthal received widespread praise from critics and audiences alike, including well-known personalities such as Avdhoot Gupte, Shriya Pilgaonkar, and Jaya Bachchan, who described it as "true cinema."

 Mihir Bhanage from The Times of India gave the film 3.5 out of 5 stars, stating that it "effectively calls out the lip service that society does, without being preachy."
-He further wrote, "if you rave about the simplicity and impact of Malayalam films, questioning why Marathi cinema doesn’t make such films, you need to head to cinemas and watch 'Sthal."
+He further wrote, "if you rave about the simplicity and impact of Malayalam films, questioning why Marathi cinema doesn’t make such films, you need to head to cinemas and watch Sthal."
 Praising the film's bold approach, Santanu Das of Hindustan Times wrote, "Somalkar has created a bracingly defiant and powerful film, one that unleashes the broken discussion on arranged marriages in India with compassion and confidence."
 In her review for Scroll.in, Nandini Ramnath commended the performances, direction, and music, noting, "The movie is neither preachy nor heavy-going.
 It has honesty and compassion, a deep understanding of social structures, and a clear-eyed view of Savita’s situation."
 Describing it as the director's “scalding debut,” Outlook’s Debanjan Dhar wrote, "It keeps Savita’s roiling, seething spirit clamped down, all-enduring until the inevitable lashing point in its pummeling ending."

 Reviewing the film for The Quint, Prateek Lidhoo lauded its storytelling and performances, stating, "With a story that tugs at your heartstrings, a pace that constantly reminds you of how layered our lives are, and a cast that gives its all to the film, Sthal stays with you."
 Reshma Raikwar, writing for Loksatta, described Sthal as an "important" film, emphasizing how "the audience remains hooked solely on the strength of its subject and the natural performances of the artists."

-Similarly, Mid-Day's Meenakshi Shedde offered high praise for the screenplay, direction, and performances, calling it "a superb follow-up to Nagraj Manjule’s Sairat, which explores women’s agency in marriage and life."
+Similarly, Mid-Days Meenakshi Shedde offered high praise for the screenplay, direction, and performances, calling it "a superb follow-up to Nagraj Manjule’s Sairat, which explores women’s agency in marriage and life."
 Anuj Kumar, writing for The Hindu, described it as "a sensitive exploration of organised social hypocrisy," adding, "Somalkar’s faith in untrained actors imparts the scenario a charming rawness and empathy to the characters.
 No one puts up an act."
 Aishwarya Srinivasan from Social Ketchup described the film as "brutally honest," remarking, "the film keeps you hooked from the first frame to the last with some really hard hitting facts."

 Additionally, Tatsam Mukherjee of The Wire wrote, "Sthal is not the most novel story to emerge out of India, but Somalkar tells it in a measured way."
 A review from OTT Play observed, "Just like how details in this system are in the things left unsaid, Sthal too says a lot in its silence and absence."
 Baradwaj Rangan, in his review, compared the film to the critically acclaimed Malayalam film The Great Indian Kitchen and said, "Her violence against the collective is subtle, board melodramatic points about our society and reframes them from Savita’s point of view—that is the film’s success."